A projector projecting onto a wall

 Another factor to consider when choosing between a short-throw and long-throw projector is the throw ratio.
 The throw ratio is the distance between the projector and the screen, divided by the width of the screen.
 Short-throw projectors typically have a throw ratio of 0.4 to 1, while long-throw projectors have a throw ratio of 1.5 to 4.
 A lower throw ratio means that the projector can be placed closer to the screen, which is ideal for small rooms or spaces with limited projection distance.

-See also How to Install Tv Mount Ml520b
+See also How Much for Best Buy to Mount Tv

 Additionally, short-throw projectors are often more expensive than long-throw projectors.
 This is because they use specialized lenses and technology to project a large image from a short distance.
 If you have a limited budget, a long-throw projector may be a more cost-effective option for your needs.